bioinfweb/JPhyloIO/demo/info.bioinfweb.jphyloio.demo.simplealignment/ReadMe.txt

 Simple alignment demo application for JPhyloIO
 ==============================================

-This example application reading and writing alignment data to a simple business model is part of the JPhyloIO documentation.
+This example application demonstrates reading and writing alignment data from and to a simple business model and is part of the JPhyloIO documentation.
 An overview on this example is provided under
 <http://bioinfweb.info/JPhyloIO/Documentation/Demos/SimpleAlignment>.

 In order to run this demo application in your own Eclipse Workspace you